Skip to content

 Menstrual Phase (Cycle Day 1-7)

-During this phase, when your estrogen and progesterone levels are low, and your uterine lining is shed, (your period); choose low-impact exercises such as walking or yoga rather than strenuous exercise.
+During this menstrual cycle phase, when your estrogen and progesterone levels are low and your uterine lining is shed, (your period); choose low-impact exercises such as walking or yoga rather than strenuous exercise.
 Also, foods such as green leafy vegetables, red meat, lentils, and beans can help replace iron that is lost during this phase.
 Citrus fruits, berries, broccoli, and red peppers are good sources of Vitamin C to increase iron absorption.
 Vitamin K can also possibly reduce heavy bleeding, which is found in leafy greens, blueberries, cheese, and eggs.

 Follicular Phase (Cycle Day 8-14)